 The order parameters are distinguished by whether they are even or odd under the in-plane 2-fold rotations ($2_{\rm 100}$, $2_{\rm 010}$ or $2_{\rm 110}$) and even or odd under inversion ($\bar{1}$).
 In addition, order parameters at F or L double the unit cell along specific directions depending on which point in the star the order parameter lies at.
 For example, the order parameter located at $\mathbf{Q}_{\rm F_1}=(0,\tfrac{1}{2},\tfrac{1}{2})$ would double the rhombohedral unit cell along the $b$- and $c$-directions.
 As a consequence of the little group and the structure of the stars, there are four space group irreps at both the F and L points.
 These are labeled by $F_{i}^{\pm}$ and $L_{i}^{\pm}$, where $i=1,2$ labels the number of the irrep and $\pm$ denotes whether it is even or odd under inversion, where the inversion center is placed at the origin of the conventional cell [Fig.~\ref{fig:r3m_crystal_and_bz}(a)] in between two kagome layers.
+Throughout, we use normal font to refer to points in the Brillouin zone and italic font to refer to irreps.
 As there are three points in the star of both F and L, all the space group irreps are three-dimensional.
 In contrast, the little group at T is D$_{3d}$ and the space group irreps are labeled by $T_i^{\pm}$ with $i=1,\ldots 4$, where the first two are one-dimensional and the last two are two-dimensional.
 The Landau free energy can be constructed by taking products between the space group irreps and keeping only the terms transforming as the trivial representation $\Gamma_1^+$, i.e. a scalar.